Here are a few things you do not need to buy for a new baby.

 13. Wipe Warmer

-Frugal Option: I unfortunately have no frugal alternative for a wipe warmer.
-I’ve found that babies really do get use to a cold wet wipe.
-So, just use them as is and save yourself some extra cash.
+Sadly, I don’t have a frugal alternative for a wipe warmer.
+In my experience, babies really do get use to the cold wipe

 14. Sound Machine